chronologic/automate-api/xfai_integration.md

 Only transactions involving XFai contracts will be reported.

-The data shape will be:
+The data shape for all events will be:

 ```json
 {